 With this home base in the incredible Teton Range, Kim guides for EXUM Mountain Guides, Jackson Hole Mountain Resort Alpine Guides, and for Ice Axe Expeditions internationally.
 She has been an instructor and/or guide for numerous companies and ski camps since 2002, as well as being a 12-year past member of the San Miguel County Search and Rescue Team (and Advisory Board member), with medical, avalanche, and rescue certifications.

-Gary began skiing the backcountry of Tetons in 1978.
-For 20 years Gary was an instructor and Director of Travel Studies at Interlocken Center for Experiential Learning in New Hampshire.
+Gary began skiing the backcountry of Tetons in 1977.
+Gary was an instructor and Director of Travel Studies at Interlocken Center for Experiential Learning in New Hampshire for 20 years.
 In 1988 he founded Teewinot Institute.
 Gary has been a Senior Fellow at Dartmouth Institute of Arctic Studies and Co-Director of the Resilience and Adaptation Graduate Program at the University of Alaska Fairbanks.
-He is now a UAF Professor Emeritus and serves as Chairperson of the TBCA Steering Committee.
+He is now a UAF Professor Emeritus and serves as Chair of the TBCA Steering Committee.

 A lifelong westerner, Josh ventured to Jackson Hole for its unique intersection of adventure and nature.
 Josh is a professional naturalist, writer, photographer, and recently produced the film Denizens of The Steep which tells the story of the imperiled Teton Bighorn Sheep herd through the eyes of backcountry skiers.
 In his free time, Josh enjoys backcountry skiing, backpacking, fly-fishing, whitewater rafting, and stalking high country elk and mule deer.